What is a Noise Hazard?

 The Occupational Safety and Health Administration (OSHA) has set legal limits on occupational noise exposure in the workplace to protect workers from its harmful effects.
 Hence, noise hazards can be considered workplace hazards as workers in high- and low-risk industries alike get exposed to noise.

-Various Types of Noise Hazards
+What are the Types of Noise Hazards?

 While there are various ways to categorize noise hazards depending on the situation, level of exposure, and severity of their effects, the following are the most common noise hazard examples and types to note:

 This type of noise is generated in the workplace that can cause hearing damage and other negative health effects to workers.
 Typically, it’s produced by machinery, equipment, tools, or processes involved in industrial or manufacturing operations.

 In addition to the direct health effects, occupational noise can lead to decreased productivity, communication difficulties, and other safety hazards.
 Hence, noise safety programs and control measures are encouraged and are considered the responsibility of employers to protect workers’ health and safety.

 This type of noise refers to the sound generated by leisure activities created and participated in by people for enjoyment and socialization opportunities.
 Such activities include the following:

 - Music concerts

 - Sporting events

 - Video arcades

 Recreational noise can lead to hearing loss, sleep disturbance, stress, annoyance, and other health problems.
 Also, it can have negative impacts on wildlife and disturb the natural soundscapes of ecosystems if proper measures aren’t implemented.